XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # RansomPyShield - Antiransomware

-TO BE RELEASE AFTER MY UNI ACCEPTED MY PAPER AND THESIS!
-Whats this for? this is my driverless Antiransomware app using Honeypot technique & YARA Rule
+Whats this for? this is my driverless Antiransomware app using Honeypot technique , YARA Rules , And Other stuff

 ⚠️THIS IS ONLY ACT AS A SECOND OR THIRD LAYER PROTECTION DO NOT USE THIS AS YOUR PRIMARY PROTECTION!!!!
 YOU HAVE BEEN WARNED⚠️